Officers, N.C.O.s and Men of the 1st Battalion, Buried in Berlin, South-Western Cemetery

 Edward’s Medal Index Card shows that as a Reservist he was recalled to the 1st Battalion at the outbreak of War and entered France on 16th August 1914.
 He was reported missing from the Battalion following the action at Audregnies on 24th August.
 His ‘D’ Company fought on the right of the line under Captains E. Rae-Jones and W.S.
 Rich.

 It is not known where Edward was held in Germany but others in the Battalion were at Doberitz prisoner of war camp, Brandenburg.
 However, “The Register of Soldiers’ Effects” shows that he died after the Armistice was signed, on 22nd November 1918 at “Chemnitz” p.o.w.
 Camp (left), which is a long way from Doberitz.

 Pension Records show that Edward “Died of Influenza whilst a Prisoner of War“.

 In 1924-25 graves were brought into Berlin South Western Cemetery from more than 140 burial grounds in eastern Germany.

 Grave: XI.B..6.A Died : 18th November 1918 Age: 25

-He had four brothers, George, Samuel, Edward and William.
-The 1911 Census shows an 18 year Private James residing in Military accommodation in Chester Castle and Barracks.
+James had 3 older siblings, George, Annie and William, (see Footnotes below) and 5 younger, Samuel, Ellen, Polly (died as a baby in 1902), Amy and Ernest.
+The 1911 Census shows 18 year Private James Ganner residing in Military accommodation in Chester Castle and Barracks.
 (RG 14/21870)

 Military Service: James enlisted in the 1st Battalion the Cheshire Regiment at Chester.
 Currently his Army records are unavailable, probably destroyed in Second World War bombing.
 However, his Service Number suggests he enlisted in 1911, aged 18, on a 3+9 term of service (i.e. 3 years active service plus 9 years reserve).